Muskan-Sh-23/Machine-learning/Linear-Regression/README.md

 ---

-### 6. Linear Regression from Scratch on Additional Dataset
+### 6. Linear Regression using scikit-learn on Additional Dataset

 In this experiment, the regression algorithm was applied to another dataset using my own implementation.